-Response: Acknowledged.
-The project is designed to be consistent with park and open space requirements.
+Response: The future project will be designed to be consistent with park and open space requirements.

 G. Police protection.
 Police protection service shall be adequate to protect people and property in the proposed development.
 The development shall provide improvements which are consistent with Crime Prevention Through Environmental Design (CPTED) to minimize the risk to public safety and assure adequate police protection.